Devon Rex Cat Health Issues & Prevention

 Prevention Strategies

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Devon Rexs have particular requirements based on their small size, light shedding level, and genetic predispositions to HCM and luxating patella.
+Three variables drive daily care for Devon Rexs: their small size, their light shedding level, and their breed-associated risk of HCM and luxating patella.

 When to See the Vet

-Few cat breeds combine the Devon Rex's particular blend of high activity, light shedding characteristics, and distinctive health considerations.
+Not many cat breeds share the Devon Rex's specific mix of high activity, light shedding characteristics, and distinctive health considerations.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like inappropriate scratching, excessive vocalization, or redirected aggression are common.

 Health Testing